Tejendraprasad: NarNarayan Dev Yuvak Mandal (NNDYM)

-He established branches of the NNDYM all over the Northern Zone, along with the then Lalji Maharajshri (Acharya-Designate) Koshalendraprasadji.
+He established branches of the NNDYM all over the Northern Zone, along with the then Acharya-Designate Koshalendraprasad Pande.
 The organization's membership exceeds tens of thousands of youth, from all backgrounds - students, professionals, businesspersons and others.
 Its activities include tree planting, blood donation camps, religious camps, conferences, seminars, workshops, and many other socially useful activities.

 International Swaminarayan Satsang Organisation

 He established the International Swaminarayan Satsang Organisation (ISSO) on Vijayadashami, 1978 in the United States.
 It is particularly active there and in the United Kingdom, with regular camps and conferences for young people.

 Swaminarayan's bicentennial celebrations

 1981 saw commemorations of the sect's founder's bi-centennial birthday.
 The largest of these were at Ahmedabad, Bhuj and Muli.
 Brahmaleen Shree Dongreji Maharaj recited the Bhagwat Katha at the Ahmedabad festival where hundreds of thousands of devotees gathered.
 A few days later, he travelled to Kutch and presided over the festival in Bhuj.
 This was followed by another event at Muli.